ProFormA/proformaxml/Whitepaper_Introduction.md

 ISO 639-1 and 3166-1 ALPHA2 are used for indicating regions.
 If a ProFormA task contains only one natural language, this is indicated using the <b>lang</b> attribute of the <b>task</b> element.
 In case multiple languages, the <b>lang</b> attribute of the <b>task</b> element contains the main language.
-Where appropriate translations can be supplied (eg. in descriptions and titles) using markup with <b>@@@</b> and a file with translations.
+Where appropriate translations can be supplied using markup with <b>@@@</b> and a file with translations.
 For example
 ```xml
    <displaytitle>@@@title2@@@</displaytitle>
 ```